 Comprehensive Thoughts on AI

 This document aims to: Provide a high-level understanding of Artificial Intelligence/Machine Learning and how it works.
 Go deeper on LLMs (Large Language Models) and why they’re important.
 Help you create a prediction framework for the intelligence level of AI over time.
 Highlight the non-linear impact of AI on business, government and politics.
 The second part of the document is more technical, covering a broad range of engineering topics: Explore what AI scaling will look like over time.
+The technical soup to nuts: from hardware to model.
+The key takeaways of the document:

 Read more →